 Clearly, this is not without risk, but it is not unusual, for instance, for a clerk in the notaire's office to be given this role.
 Be wary of that practice, however, as you really need to understand what you are signing.

 In order to proceed in this way, you can sign the procuration at the time you sign the sale contract.
 Alternatively, the notaire will later send to you a copy of the deed of sale, together with a letter for you to sign authorising use of Power of Attorney.
 Generally, notaires expect such an authorisation to be signed in front of a legal notary in your own country, but practice does vary.

-In addition, since November 2020 it is possible to grant power of attorney and for the whole signing process to be carried out electronically, by means of video-calls, with remote signing, so there is no obligation to attend the notaires offices.
+In addition, since November 2020 it is possible to grant power of attorney and for the whole signing process to be carried out electronically, by means of video-conferencing, with remote electronic signing, so there is no obligation to attend the notaires offices.

 11.5.
 Certificate of Ownership

 When you have signed the deed of sale, you should ask the notaire for a certificate of purchase (called attestation), which you can use to gain access to public services for the property, and open a bank account etc if you have not already so.
 They are in effect provisional title deeds.

 Accordingly, the certificate can be presented to any of the public utility services to get a connection e.g. electricity, gas, phone.

 At the time of signature, you should also be given a receipt for the money paid to the notaire for purchase of the property.

 With 6 months you should receive a copy of the deed of sale, together with a detailed statement of fees and costs.
 Some notaires are slow at this process so you need to be insistent if there is a delay.